LOGANSWP/RAGAgent/README.md

 A full-stack, production-grade Retrieval-Augmented Generation (RAG) application.
 This project allows users to securely upload PDFs and query document-specific information using an AI assistant.

-Unlike standard local RAG tutorials, this application is built for the wild—featuring fault-tolerant asynchronous workflows, step-level observability, rate limiting, and automatic retries using Inngest.
+Unlike standard local RAG project, this application is built for the wild—featuring fault-tolerant asynchronous workflows, step-level observability, rate limiting, and automatic retries using Inngest.

 ## ✨ Key Features